***IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS***

 We asked him if he was interested in playing with us, and he insisted he was, so an audition was arranged.

 He showed up in a Slayer shirt and assured us he was a full-blown headbanger.
-When we started working on the tunes he was not only prepared, but improvising runs and fills while strengthening the existing bass parts.
+When we started working on the tunes he was not only prepared, but also creatively improvising runs and fills while strengthening the existing bass lines with more sophisticated parts.
 He was a fantastic player, and really understood what we were trying to accomplish musically.

 Brian was definitely our guy.